ea7kir/q100transmitter/README.md

 go mod tidy
 go build --tags nox11 .
 ```
-And execute it with
+Execute q100transmitter rom the current directory
 ```
 ./q100transmitter
 ```
-If all goes well it can be run at boot, by enabling auto run at boot
+If all went well it can be executed at boot by enabling systemctl
 ```
 sudo systemctl enable q100transmitter sudo systemctl start q100transmitter
 ```
-Note: omit the -shutdown flag in the service file to prevent a full shutdown if required
+Note: add or omit the ```-shutdown``` flag in the service file to allow a full shutdown as required

 ## License
 Copyright (c) 2023 Michael Naylor EA7KIR (https://michaelnaylor.es)